Dentists are vulnerable to fraud far more often than you would expect. Information Morning’s Angela MacIvor has the story.

 Harris agrees that control is a common sign among deceptive employees.

-“They don’t want to take vacation, they come in early or they stay late, they tend to be resistant to change because change increases the possibility of detection or may reduce the opportunity they have to steal.
+“They don’t want to take a vacation, they come in early or they stay late, they tend to be resistant to change because change increases the possibility of detection or may reduce the opportunity they have to steal.
 So those are the kinds of things that we teach dentists to look for,” said Harris.

-“I don’t work with other types of businesses but I suspect that exactly the same things would apply there.”
+“I don’t work with other types of businesses, but I suspect that exactly the same things would apply there.”

 According to Prosperident’s case files, the average amount stolen from dental offices is $105,000.
 Harris says few dentists report it to police because the likelihood of getting their money back is low.

 “If you talk to anybody who has ever received a restitution order, I mean they get paid back in pennies over long periods of time,” Harris said.

 “Picture somebody who just got released from prison, who is more or less unemployable trying to pay that back.
 It’s not going to happen.”